ThiharaGamalath/Celon-Bathik/README.md

 npm run preview   # Preview the production build npm run lint      # Run linter (if ESLint is set up)

-🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-To contribute:

-Fork the repo

-Create your feature branch: git checkout -b feature/my-feature

-Commit your changes: git commit -m 'Add new feature'

-Push to the branch: git push origin feature/my-feature

-Open a Pull Request

-📜 License

-This project is licensed under the MIT License
 .

 🌟 Acknowledgements